 The 1999 presidential elections were won by Alfonso Portillo of the conservative Frente Republicano Guatemalteco (FRG).
 Portillo was seen as a front man for FRG leader, ex-president General Efraín Ríos Montt.
 At the end of his presidency Portillo fled the country in the face of allegations that he had diverted US$500 million from the treasury to personal and family bank accounts.
-Having evaded prosecution for years, Portillo was finally charged by the US for laundering money using US banks, and looks set to be extradited and put on trial there.
+Having evaded prosecution for years, Portillo was extradited to the USA to face charges of laundering money using US banks.
+He was sentenced to almost six years in jail, and was released in 2018.

 Ríos Montt was granted permission by Guatemala's constitutional court to stand in the 2003 elections, despite the fact that the constitution banned presidents who had taken power by coup in the past, as Ríos Montt had in 1982.